CalebBabin/streaming-browser/README.md

 This workaround also works for other applications, going forward there may be a more streamlined workaround to enabling window capture, but until then this is the only way I've found so far.

+Once you have it running, press `F12` to drop down the navigation menu.
+In the future there will be configurable controls.

 # State of the codebase
 Yes, it's messy.
 Really messy.
 I downloaded a kind of terrible example project as a starting point, and mostly hacked together features into it.
 I plan on fully restructuring the codebase in the future.